poolts/poolts.github.io/_projects/08_electric_tentacle.md

 ## 👨 My Role

+- Unity Developer
   - Developed core **gameplay systems** supporting the main game loop, including power-up logic, unlock conditions and achievement tracking
   - Implemented the **in-game store**, handling both virtual item logic and UI integration
   - Added **in-app purchases** across both iOS and Android platforms for cosmetics, currency, and consumables
   - Integrated **Game Center** and **Google Play Games** APIs for achievements and leaderboards
   - Collaborated with the lead developer, artists and the QA team to ensure a smooth release

 <!---
 ## 🛠 Technical Deep Dive